Menu

 Log in

-The 2025 Flower Show is here!
+The 2025 Flower Show was a success!

 The Community Garden Club of Duxbury (CGCD) is having our first flower show since 2019.
 Traditionally, our club had a flower show every other year.
 What is a National Garden Clubs (NGC) Flower Show?
 An NGC Flower Show is a celebration of the garden club mission.
 (See the slide show below for photos of past CGCD shows.) our show, “It’s Summertime, let your Imagination Bloom” will be June 12 1nd 13.